 We can help you to consider issues related to your commercial property matter, including your corporate structure, mortgages and securities, tax implications, and financial documentation.
 We can also assist you with property disputes should they arise.

-Our property development team have strong relationships with property developers, investors and landlords for large and small residential and commercial property developments.
+Our property development team has strong relationships with property developers, investors and landlords for large and small residential and commercial property developments.

 Our areas of expertise include:

-- Commercial property purchases and sales – including stand-alone properties and small & large scale multi-unit developments
+- commercial property purchases and sales, including stand-alone properties and small- and large-scale multi-unit developments